“I have been very fortunate in

 Chairperson of AbilityFirst.

 Enthusiastic, dedicated volunteers are vital to AbilityFirst!
 Without people who give of themselves, their time and their talents, we simply would not be able to provide the outstanding special needs programs and services that make such a difference in the lives of children and adults with disabilities.

-Volunteers work in our programs for adults and children under the supervision of AbilityFirst staff.
+Volunteers work in our programs for children and adults under the supervision of AbilityFirst staff.
 They may provide one-on-one assistance to children or adults, encouraging participation, keeping activities going, and having fun!
 Volunteers are also essential to staging the many events and fundraising activities that take place at our centers.
 And, they help keep our facilities running smoothly by performing a variety of important office tasks.

 Click on locations to find the AbilityFirst center near you, along with program offered there and contact information for the center director.
 Once you know where you want to volunteer, call or email the center director and let them know that you are interested.
 You will need to complete a volunteer application and attend an orientation at the center.
 To help you get started, you can download a volunteer application here.